scala/docs.scala-lang/_sips/sips/2012-01-30-value-classes.md

 no members and to be completely outside the normal Scala class hierarchy.
 That is, it is a subtype of no other type and is a supertype only of `scala.Nothing`.

-We now replace every occurence of the type `C` in a symbol's type or in a tree's type annotation by `C$unboxed`.
+We now replace every occurrence of the type `C` in a symbol's type or in a tree's type annotation by `C$unboxed`.
 There are however the following two exceptions to this rule: